 Hoggate History, Family Crest & Coats of Arms

 The ancestors of the name Hoggate date back to the Anglo-Saxon tribes of Britain.
-The name is derived from when the Hoggate family lived in the area of Holdgate in Hereford.
-Holgate was also listed as a township in the suburbs of York at one time.
+The name is derived from when the Hoggate family lived in Holdgate, a parish, in the union of Ludlow, hundred of Munslow, in Shropshire.

 Early Origins of the Hoggate family

 The surname Hoggate was first found in Shropshire at Holdgate, Stanton Holdgate or Castle Holdgate, collectively a small village which dates back to 1185 when it was listed as Castellum Hologoti and literally meant "castle of a man called Helgot," from an Old French personal name + the Latin castellum.

 Alternatively, the place name could have come from the Old English word "hol" meaning "hollow" or "sunken" and the Old Norse "gata" or "road."

 Holdgate (Holgate) Castle situated in the village of Holdgate, Shropshire was mentioned in the Domesday Book in 1086.
 It was an 11th century earthwork motte and bailey fortress founded by Helgot de Reisolent.
 Ruins of the castle are still found there today.

 Another source sums up the Shropshire versus Yorkshire question thusly: "the name of Holgate probably has its home in the West Biding, where it is now also established, and where the township of Holgate occurs.
 There is also a Shropshire parish of the name."

 The first record of the family was found in Yorkshire where John de Holegate was listed in the Pipe Rolls of 1200.
 Again in Yorkshire, Gommer de Holgate was listed in the Feet of Fines for 1343.